zooniverse/aggregation-for-caesar/docs/source/Scripts.md

 panoptes_aggregation reduce point_extractor_by_frame_example.csv Reducer_config_workflow_6465_V52.76_point_extractor_by_frame.yaml -o example
 ```

+to run the reduction.
 This will create one file:
  - `point_reducer_hdbscan_example.csv`: The clustered data points for task `T0`

 ---